-The System has a total of 68 interchanges which connect it with major arteries and population centers in its 552 mile traffic corridor.
+The System has a total of 68 toll interchanges which connect it with major arteries and population centers in its 552 mile traffic corridor.
 Thirty-two of the interchanges are located on the Turnpike Mainline, including barriers at the New Jersey and Ohio state lines, and 11 interchanges are situated on the Northeast Extension.
 The additional 25 interchanges are located on the Beaver Valley Expressway, Amos K. Hutchinson Bypass and completed segments of the Mon/Fayette Expressway and Southern Beltway.
-In addition to the toll interchanges, the Commission has also constructed six E-ZPass Only locations which are designed for the exclusive use of E-ZPass customers, located at Virginia Drive (east of the Fort Washington Interchange); Street Road (located west of the Bensalem interchange); Route 29 (located west of the Valley Forge interchange); at Route 903 in Carbon County; Exit 31-A E-ZPass Only northbound exit ramp at Lansdale (not a full interchange) (the original toll booth/E-ZPass Lansdale interchange remains open to all traffic).
-In addition, cashless tolling locations have been constructed and are operational at the following locations: (1) Delaware River Bridge (westbound) which is part of the I-95 Connector in Bucks County; (2) Beaver Valley Expressway; (3) Keyser Avenue/Clark Summit; and (4) Findley Connector with PA Turnpike 66.
-Two additional cashless tolling locations, the PA Turnpike 66 (Greensburg Bypass) and the Gateway Toll Plaza, at the Ohio state line, will be put into operation on October 27, 2019.
+In addition to the toll interchanges, the Commission has also constructed six E-ZPass Only locations which are designed for the exclusive use of E-ZPass customers, located at Virginia Drive (east of the Fort Washington Interchange); Street Road (located west of the Bensalem interchange); Route 29 (west of the Valley Forge interchange); Route 903 in Carbon County; Exit 31-A E-ZPass Only northbound exit ramp at Lansdale (not a full interchange); and Exit 31-A E-ZPass Only southbound entrance ramp at Lansdale (not a full interchange) (the original toll booth/E-ZPass Lansdale interchange remains open to all traffic).
+In addition, cashless tolling locations have been constructed and are operational at the following locations: (1) Delaware River Bridge (westbound) which is part of the I-95 Connector in Bucks County; (2) Beaver Valley Expressway; (3) Keyser Avenue/Clark Summit; (4) Findley Connector with PA Turnpike 66; (5) PA Turnpike 66 (Greensburg Bypass); and (6) Gateway Toll Plaza, at the Ohio state line.
 These E-ZPass Only locations, cashless tolling and other similarly planned interchanges are expected to reduce congestion at the System's busier interchanges and provide convenient access to industrial parks and job centers.
 There are 17 service plazas along the System providing gasoline and diesel fuel, other automotive supplies and services, and restaurant services.
 Compressed natural gas refueling and electric recharging services are now available at select locations along the System.